PRACTICE EXAMINATION AND ORIENTATION

-Once an application for an examination has been approved, the candidate will be mailed a scheduling permit by the National Board of Medical Examiners.
+Once an application for an examination has been approved, the candidate will be emailed a scheduling permit by the National Board of Medical Examiners to the email on file with NCCAA.
 The candidate should follow the directions on the scheduling permit to obtain a seat at a Prometric testing center.
 Prometric is solely responsible for scheduling and rescheduling examinations.

 Questions are written using numerous textbooks representing both clinical and basic sciences.
 The following list is excerpted from the references cited for each question.
 The list is a guide but it is not inclusive of all sources from where questions are derived

 - Butterworth, Mackey and Wasnick.
 Morgan & Mikhail’s Clinical Anesthesiology.
 5th ed.
 McGraw-Hill Incorporated, 2013.